-Project activities
+Project Activities

-Mammoth acquired under an option agreement on July 3, 2012 the Tenoriba project in southwestern Chihuahua State, Mexico.
-From October 18, 2012 to as recent as April 26, 2018, the Company has continued to report results from surface exploration activities at Tenoriba, including; mapping and chip channel sampling, geochemical and geophysical studies and preliminary metallurgical testing.
+Mammoth acquired under the original option agreement on July 3, 2012 the Tenoriba project in southwestern Chihuahua State, Mexico.
+From October 18, 2012 to as recent as April 26, 2018, the Company has continued to report results from surface exploration activities at Tenoriba, including; mapping and chip channel sampling, geochemical and geophysical studies, preliminary metallurgical testing, surface channel sampling and diamond drilling.
 On February 20, 2014, the Company posted on its web-site an in-house, non 43-101 compliant technical report (was written by the Company's qualified person, versus an independent qualified third party) summarizing all known historical work performed on the property and all work performed by Mammoth until the end of 2013.
 The report recommends drilling geophysical targets and continuing metallurgical testing of precious metal enriched cyanide leachable material on the property.